AxonIQ/reference-guide/part3/command-dispatching.md

 Spring Cloud Connector
 ----------------------

 The Spring Cloud Connector setup uses the service registration and discovery mechanism described by [Spring Cloud](http://projects.spring.io/spring-cloud/) for distributing the Command Bus.
 You are thus left free to choose which Spring Cloud implementation to use to distribute your commands.
-Example implementations are the Eureka Discovery/Eureka Server combination, or the Consul Discovery setup.
+An example implementations is the Eureka Discovery/Eureka Server combination.

+ > **Note**
+ >
+ > The current (Axon version 3.0.4) `SpringCloudCommandRouter` uses the `ServiceInstance.Metadata` field to inform all the nodes in the system which commands it can handle through a `CommandNameFilter`.
+It is thus of importance that the Spring Cloud implementation selected supports the usage of the ServiceInstance.Metadata field.
+Spring Cloud Consul for example currently does not support that field, hence is not a viable solution for the `SpringCloudCommandRouter`.
+We are working on an additional solution to retrieve the `CommandNameFilter` from.

 Giving a description of every Spring Cloud implementation would push this reference guide to far.
 Hence we refer to their respective documentations for further information.